makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 We’re going to build a fact-checking mechanism so users can ask for facts about particular numbers.
 Here are some things users will be able to ask Alexa:

-> Alexa, ask NumberFacts to tell me a trivia fact about 42.
+> Alexa, ask Number Facts to tell me a trivia fact about 42
-> Alexa, ask NumberFacts to tell me a math fact about 5.
+> Alexa, ask Number Facts to tell me a math fact about 5

 Users will be able to choose:
 - a number (any number!), and